NxPKG/khulnasoft-docs/content/zaraz/faq.md

 The **Hide Originating IP Address** option in [Tool Settings](/zaraz/get-started/edit-tools-and-actions/) prevents Zaraz from sending the IP address from a visitor to Google.
 This means that GA treats Zaraz’s Worker’s IP address as the visitor’s IP address.
 This is often close in terms of location, but it might not be.

-With the **Anonymize Originating IP Address** available in the [Add field](/zaraz/get-started/additional-fields/) option, Cloudflare sends the visitor’s IP address to Google as is, and passes the [`aip` parameter](https://developers.google.com/analytics/devguides/collection/protocol/v1/parameters#aip) to GA.
+With the **Anonymize Originating IP Address** available in the [Add field](/zaraz/get-started/additional-fields/) option, Khulnasoft sends the visitor’s IP address to Google as is, and passes the [`aip` parameter](https://developers.google.com/analytics/devguides/collection/protocol/v1/parameters#aip) to GA.
 This asks GA to anonymize the data.

 #### I set up Event Reporting (enhanced measurements) for Google Analytics, but it only reports Page View, Session Start, and First Visit.
 All other events, such as scroll and outbound, are missing.